rafael-santiago/kryptos/doc/CODESTYLE.md

 The correctness of any cipher must be tested with official test vectors.
 When not possible, the custom test vector should be derived from key expansion samples present in the cipher spec written by the algorithm authors.
-These test vectors should not be tested in kernel mode since it was well-tested in user mode.
+These test vectors should not be tested in kernel mode since them was well-tested in user mode.